TLantern/MovieRecomender/yscenes/DUPLICATE_DETECTION.md

 ### 🔍 Automatic Session-Based Logging
 - **New session file on each page refresh**: Every time a user refreshes the page, a completely new log file is created
 - **Session isolation**: Each session is completely separate with no shared movie history
-- **Automatic duplicate prevention**: Previously recommended titles from ALL sessions are automatically excluded
+- **Session-based duplicate prevention**: Previously recommended titles within the current session are automatically excluded
 - **Logs are stored in JSON format** in the `results/` directory with timestamped filenames
 - **Works in both development and production environments**